pijpijpij/Horrocks/README.md

 - `State`.
 The set of data that represents the state of the view.
 - `Reducer`.
 A piece of code that contains both data (equivalent to a Redux action) and process (Redux's reducer).
 When applied to a
 `State` this applies its data on to the state and produces a new `State`
-- `ReducerCreator`.
+- `TriggeredReducerCreator`.
 A piece of code that processes a specific type of UI events and creates `Reducer`s for this type of event.
+  A simpler version `ReducerCreator` is not specifically triggered by an event.
 - `Engine`: the code that collects the `Reducer`s emitted by `ReducerCreator`s and applies then to the current `State`.
 It also calculate the `Model` from the `state` and emits it.